ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-dialog}

-A dialog window is a draggable popup that can be displayed on top of the editor contents and remains open while user interacts with the editing area.
+A dialog window is a draggable pop-up that you can display on top of the editor contents.
+It remains open when the user interacts with the editing area.
 You can use it to display any detached UI.
 Dialogs are brought by the {@link module:ui/dialog/dialog~Dialog `Dialog`} plugin.

 ```js
 // Necessary imports.
 Remember to install the packages first.